 Trust and friendship allows us a unique opportunity to loan that trust and friendship to the dozens of other organizations with which we collaborate.
 We depend on partnerships among many excellent programs as our friends experience and work towards personal goals and life-change.
 Dry Bones serves as navigators through the complex and complicated systems of help almost daily.
 The unique ability to remain in friendship as our friends find successes and failures in programs has proven to be invaluable.

 From day one, we have worked to not reinvent the wheel.
 If someone is providing a great GED program or rehab option, then that is not why Dry Bones exists.
 We have found that our area of expertise is in providing healthy relationships and safe spiritual environments and support.
 And so, we must remain focused on providing that with excellence and passion.
 As we see a need that is not being fulfilled, we work to innovate a solution and to design a new program or offering only when necessary.

 Even while innovating, our desire is to remain loyal to our primary mission.
 We long to “grow” while succeeding and remaining focused on relational, nimble, organic, life-long, and street-level ministry.

 Therefore, as we create and cast vision, we actively look for experts with which we can partner.
 Partnerships allow Dry Bones to remain focused and to excel in our primary mission.
 It may not be the traditional “American way,” but we are especially interested in increasing and growing impact above and before growing budget.
-Trusted partnerships build the larger community by utilizing other local specialists already “in the business”.
-They are cost effective, expand a wider support net for our young population, and just make kingdom sense to Dry Bones.
+Trusted partnerships build the larger community by utilizing other local specialists already “in the business.”
+This is not only cost effective, but it expands a wider support net for our young population.
+To us, it just makes kingdom sense too.

 We are so thankful that Denver is home to some great organizations and ministries that share a common vision for the city of Denver and of the kingdom of God.

-Along the way, we expect to notice and experience daily “success”!
+Along the way, we must continue to notice and experience daily “success!”